kongo09/hass-onkyo-ng/README.md

 ### Entities

-The integration provides `media_player` entities for your devices which are [documented here](https://www.home-assistant.io/integrations/media_player/).
+The integration provides `media_player` entities for each zone that your receiver supports [documented here](https://www.home-assistant.io/integrations/media_player/).